Suspicious Partner: People around Eun Bong-hee

-Bong-hee's mother who loves her daughter.
+Bong-hee's mother, who loves her daughter and remarried after the death of her husband.
+An indomitable mother who raised Bong-hee while working as a sports massage therapist.
 She works at a massage parlor where she befriends Ji-wook's mom and later ends up working for Ji-wook's mom.
 The two are frequently indulge in semi-friendly banter.